VishnuVardhanGobburi/chatbot/README.md

-# Attention is All You Need – RA Chatbot
+# Attention is All You Need – Chatbot

 This project is a **Streamlit-based chatbot** designed to answer questions about the concepts and content from *“Attention is All You Need”*.
 It leverages **Retrieval-Augmented Generation (RAG)** using **LangChain**, **OpenAI LLMs**, and **Chroma vector stores**.